Ar0xA/Nessus7proxy/README.md

 # Nessus7proxy
-PoC for working around the new Nessus API restrictions.
+Very quick and dirty PoC for working around the new Nessus API restrictions.

 TODO's:
 - check status if scan is running, use DOM testing examples from http://www.guguncube.com/2760/python-spynner-test-scripts